It is on record that historically japanese knotweed was present on Princes Parade.

 A Shepway District Council official told the Folkestone & Hythe Express on 8 Feb 2017 that the japanese knotweed was “removed from the site more than 10 years ago”.
 However when evidence of this was requested via a Freedom of Information request, Shepway said they did not hold the information.

 Questions about the knotweed were raised at cabinet on 7 February 2017.
-You can view the video of this meeting here – knotweed comes up at 4 mins 33 secs.

 At the meeting an officer admitted that japanese knotweed had been present on the site between 2002 and 2005 but had been subject to a programme of control.
 He claimed that more recent survey work did not find any knotweed on the site.